ddialliance/sdtl/Articles/best-practices/index.rst

        references by position may not follow references by ArgumentName.

 13. **Commands versus Functions**

-    a.
     Some source language commands may be translated as functions in SDTL and vice versa.
 For example, the Python function “df.rename()” renames variables.
 In SDTL Rename is a command not a function.

+14. **Parsing Comments**
+	Comments in the source languages are delimited by certain special characters which may differ depending on the language; some languages also differentiate between single-line and multi-line comments with a different set of delimiting characters (for example, in Python, a single-line comment starts with a # symbol and ends with a new line, but a multi-line comment starts and ends with three quotation marks).
+	Parsers should take care not to include comment delimiting characters in the commentText property of the corresponding SDTL Comment command because not all source languages use the same characters for that purpose and a comment delimiting character in one language may have an unintended side effect if the SDTL is used to translate the comment into another source language.

+15. **variableInventory**

+   a. **variableInventory**, a property of **DataframeDescription**, is
+      used to provide an ordered list of the variables in a dataframe.
+      All SDTL commands include **variableInventory**, because it is a sub-property of both **consumesDataframe** and
+      **producesDataframe**, which are inherited from **CommandBase**.

+   b.
+Parsers are encouraged to use **variableInventory** after any
+      command that changes the number or order of variables in a dataframe.
+      Most source languages allow variable ranges (SDTL **VariableRangeExpression**) in various commands.
+Since a variable range depends upon the order of variables in a dataframe, the parser should include that information in the SDTL script for use by updaters and other applications.

+16. **Collapse** and **Aggregate**

+   Some aggregation functions (e.g. mean) cannot be performed on text variables.
+   However, users may apply these functions to a range of variables that includes text variables.
+Our tests in several source languages suggest that parsers can transfer the variable range in the user-supplied script to SDTL even when it includes text variables.
+When this happens, the statistical packages will either ignore text variables and aggregate only the numeric variables, or it will halt with an error message.

+   See :doc:`Collapse: Handling of Non-numeric Variables </CompositeTypes/Collapse/Collapse_Nonnumeric_Variables.rst>`